-Above is a photo of the interior of Harrisburg Area Community College, which presented a real challenge to our craftsmen.
+The above photo of the interior of Harrisburg Area Community College, which presented a real challenge to our craftsmen.

 We have customers all over the United States, as well as in other countries.
-Although we are a licensed general contractor in many states, it's impractical for HTL to act as the general contractor on most new burn buildings.
+Although we are a licensed general contractor in many states, it’s impractical for us to act as the general contractor on most new burn buildings.
 Why send crews from Virginia to build a building in Nebraska?
-In such cases, HTL will assist the customer in designing and budgeting their entire project.
+In such cases, we will assist the customer in designing and budgeting their entire project.
 Structures are then constructed by local contractors.
 We find that local participation in the construction process makes sense economically and politically while delivering a first-class training facility to our customers.

-HTL does act as the general contractor on most renovation projects, self performing concrete repair work, masonry work, and the installation of doors, windows, etc.
+We act as the general contractor on most renovation projects, self performing concrete repair work, masonry work, and the installation of doors, windows, etc.

 - Fire loadings will vary to some degree and fire is not always controllable